ChitraSiddharthan/Markdown-Previewer/README.md

 ## 📘 Project Description

 This project is a web application that empowers users to type in **Markdown** and instantly see a live preview of the rendered **HTML**.
-Crafted as a single-page application built with **React**, it delivers a dynamic and intuitive user experience.
+Crafted as a single-page application, it delivers a dynamic and intuitive user experience.

 ---